StackTips

 android:exported="false"/>

-What are the different clock types supported for AlarmService?
+5. What are the different clock types supported for AlarmService?

-What is the difference between bound and unbounded service in Android?
+6. What is the difference between bound and unbounded service in Android?

-2. Unbound Service - Service which call at the life span of calling activity.
+2. Unbound Service - Service which calls at the life span of calling activity.
 In this case, an application component starts the service, and it would continue to run in the background, even if the original component that initiated it is destroyed.
 For instance, when started, a service would continue to play music in the background indefinitely.

-Explain service lifecycle methods in Android?
+7. Explain service lifecycle methods in Android.

 A service can be run by the system, If someone calls Context.startService() or bindService() method.